 We all work in different ways, so this is just my way of looking at the Photoshop vs Lightroom debate.
 Hopefully you will find it useful.

 Photoshop itself simply isn’t set up for organising.
 It will display recent images on its home page, or photos stored or synchronised in Creative Cloud by Lightroom, but that’s as far as it goes.
 But Lightroom is not your only choice for organising photos.
 You can use Photoshop with Adobe Bridge, which you can download and install as part of your subscription.
 Adobe Bridge is a not a cataloguing tool like Lightroom, but it is pretty effective at straightforward image browsing and filtering.
 However, if you’re just comparing Photoshop vs Lightroom, Lightroom wins this particular contest hands down.

-• A clear win for Lightroom, but don’t forget Adobe Bridge
+• A clear win for Lightroom, but don’t forget Adobe Bridge with Photoshop

 2. RAW processing

 Lightroom and Photoshop actually use the same Camera Raw processing engine for RAW files, so there’s no difference in the tools available or the results you get.
 However, there are big differences in the workflow.
 If you open RAW files in Photoshop they are processed into an editable image for Photoshop to work on as a one-way process.
 You don’t have the same seamless editing, or the same easy settings changes later that Lightroom offers.
 With Lightroom you can go back at any time and tweak your settings.
 You can also create Virtual Copies to try out different looks.
 If you have both Photoshop and Lightroom, it makes sense to do your RAW enhancements in Lightroom and then send the files to Photoshop if they need editing work that Lightroom can’t do.
 (See RAW vs JPEG: things you can do with RAW files you can’t do with JPEGs.)